-- 6.1 The AEPO/CELT can provide advice, guidance and templates in order to meet the learning, teaching and development requirements of degree apprenticeships. - 6.2 In order to demonstrate the integration of on and off-the-job learning and training.
-The Course Leader is responsible for ensuring that for each apprentice there is: - 6.2.1 An Apprentice Individual Learner Plan (ILP) within the apprentice Commitment Statement - 6.2.2 Evidence of tripartite (employer/UEL/learner) meetings, including when they took place, what was discussed and solutions to potential challenges - 6.3 An apprentice's progression through their apprenticeship must be tracked, across all forms and locations of delivery and interventions and or adjustments to delivery must be managed and recorded. - 6.4 In some apprenticeships, formally recorded quarterly or yearly reviews between UEL, the employer and the apprentice are requirements of the standard. - 6.5 All staff who teach and manage/enable learning, or are involved in assessment, including those staff who are not employees of UEL and/or are not based at UEL, must be appropriately qualified, supported and developed.
-They must have undertaken appropriate training and be competent to undertake their various roles and responsibilities - 6.6 All staff and employers who teach on apprenticeships that can come into contact with learners under 18 must have attended UEL's Safeguarding training and currently hold the appropriate Disclosure and Barring Service (DBS) certification. - 6.7 Apprentices should be supported by workplace mentors.
-Arrangements between UEL and employers should cover the roles and responsibilities of workplace mentors.
-UEL are responsible for ensuring that workplace mentors are competent to undertake the role. - 6.8 Where an Apprenticeship Standard is an Integrated Degree Apprenticeship, (ie. the EPA is included within the degree award, as specified in the EPA plan) UEL will conduct the EPA as an integrated aspect of the degree, meeting the requirements of the relevant apprenticeship Assessment Plan by demonstrating the independence of the process.
+- 7.1.
+The EPO/CELT can provide advice, guidance and templates in order tomeet the learning, teaching and development requirements of degree apprenticeships. - 7.2.
+In order to demonstrate the integration of on and off-the-job learning and training the Course Leader is responsible for ensuring that for each apprentice there is:An Apprentice Individual Learner Plan (ILP) within the apprenticeCommitment Statement stored in Aptem for apprentices starting after June 2021, or in Sharepoint for those starting before June 2021. - 7.2.2.
+Evidence of tripartite (employer/UEL/learner) meetings, including when they took place, what was discussed and solutions to potential challenges stored in Aptem for apprentices starting after June 2021, or in Sharepoint for those starting before June 2021. - 7.2.3.
+Evidence of hours spent on Off the Job learning via an Off the Job learning log stored in Aptem for apprentices starting after June 2021, or in Sharepoint for those starting before June 2021. - 7.3 An apprentice's progression through their apprenticeship must be tracked, across all forms and locations of delivery and interventions and or adjustments to delivery must be managed and recorded.
+Aptem should be utilised to track progression for apprentices starting after June 2021. - 7.4 All staff who teach and manage/enable learning, or are involved in assessment, including those staff who are not employees of UEL and/or are not based at UEL, must be appropriately qualified, supported and developed.
+They must have undertaken appropriate training and be competent to undertake their various roles and responsibilities - 7.5 All staff who teach on apprenticeships must have appropriate Safeguarding training. - 7.6 All staff and employers who teach on apprenticeships that can come into contact with learners under 18 must currently hold the appropriate Disclosure and Barring Service(DBS) certification. - 7.7 Apprentices should be supported by workplace mentors.
+Arrangements between UEL and employers should cover the roles and responsibilities ofworkplace mentors.
+UEL are responsible for ensuring that workplace mentors are competent to undertake the role. - 7.8 Where an Apprenticeship Standard is an Integrated Degree Apprenticeship, (ie. the EPA is included within the degree award, as specified in the EPA plan) UEL will conduct the EPA as an integrated aspect of the degree, meeting the requirements of the relevant apprenticeship Assessment Plan by demonstrating the independence of the process.

-- 6.9 One of the key factors required for the RoEPAO is that EPA is carried out by assessors who have relevant practice-based experience and/or expertise.
-Academic 'subject' expertise may not be sufficient to demonstrate that assessors are equipped to assess the professional competence of apprentices to fully undertake the requirements of the associated job role. - 6.10 There may be a need for assessment to be sufficiently flexible to allow for the authentic reflection of learning through work-based activities and expectations.
+- 7.9 One of the key factors required for the RoEPAO is that EPA is carried outby assessors who have relevant practice-based experience and/or expertise.
+Academic 'subject' expertise may not be sufficient to demonstrate that assessors are equipped to assess the professional competence of apprentices to fully undertake the requirements of the associated job role. - 7.10 There may be a need for assessments to be sufficiently flexible to allow for the authentic reflection of learning through work-based activities and expectations.

-7 External examining
+8 External examining

-- 7.1 When appointing external examiners for apprenticeships, the examiner team must have an appropriate level of practice-based expertise.
-The required balance of subject and practice expertise might be achieved through the appointment of two external examiners, one a subject expert and the other with practice expertise. - 7.2 EPA plans for integrated Degree Apprenticeships will necessarily include reference to external examiners, as the EPA is conducted as an integrated aspect of the qualification.
+- When appointing external examiners for apprenticeships, the examiner team must have an appropriate level of practice-based expertise.
+The required balance of subject and practice expertise might be achieved through the appointment of two external examiners, one a subject expertand the other with practice expertise. - 8.2 EPA plans for integrated Degree Apprenticeships will necessarily include reference to external examiners, as the EPA is conducted as an integrated aspect of the qualification.

-8 The apprentice experience
+9 The apprentice experience